AlenSony/AlenSony/README.md

 </p>

 <p align="center">
-  🚀 <i>"Turning complex logic into elegant code, one commit at a time."</i>
+  🚀 <i>"Turning complex logic into elegant systems, one architecture design at a time."</i>
 </p>